 Brad (443) 569-7239

 Homeland Title LLC

 Our recommendation is to email them to see what their fee currently is, see who responds quickest and which one you like the most.
-Once you’ve picked an title company, please let us know.
+Once you’ve picked a title company, please let us know.
 This should be done WHILE we are hunting for a property for you.
 That way you know who your title company is going to be once we are ready to put an offer in on a property as I have to put who your title company is on the contract.
-It’s all about putting together a great team which consists of your Realtor (Melanie Wood), your mortgage lender, your title officer and your home inspector.
+It’s all about putting together a great team that consists of your Realtor (Melanie Wood), your mortgage lender, your title officer, and your home inspector.